whatwg/streams/README.md

 #### Readable Streams

 - `BaseReadableStream`
     - Has a very simple backpressure strategy, communicating to the underlying data source that it should stop supplying data immediately after it pushes some onto the stream's underlying buffer.
-(In other words, it has a "high water mark" of zero.)
+In other words, it has a high water mark of zero.
     - Support piping to only one destination.
 - `ReadableStream`
     - A higher-level API used by most creators of readable streams.